named-data/NLSR/docs/ROUTER-CONFIG.rst

 Expected Output
 ----------------

-Assuming that all three routers are configured correctly and routing has converged, ``nfd-status`` in ``/ndn/edu/colostate/%C1.Router/router2`` will have the following entries for the name advertised by ``/ndn/edu/memphis/%C1.Router/router1``:
+Assuming that all three routers are configured correctly and routing has converged, ``nfd-status`` in ``/ndn/edu/colostate/%C1.Router/router2`` will have the following (or similar) entries for the name advertised by ``/ndn/edu/memphis/%C1.Router/router1``:

 RIB: